alonswartz/notesium/README.md

 ## Design assumptions and rationale

-### Filenames are 8 random hexidecimal digits
+### Filenames are 8 hexidecimal digits

 > There are only two hard things in Computer Science: cache invalidation
 > and naming things. ~ Phil Karlton

 Naming is hard.
-Should a convention be used?
-If so, which should be used?
-Should it include metadata?
-Should it set an expectation?
-Should it be consistent or free form?
-Should it be meaningful or random.
-How long should it be.
-What about collisions?

 With regards to notes, common conventions are to use the current date, or note title, or both in concatenated form.

-- **Dates**: The current date seems only meaningful in a journal type scenario.
-In others, it just results in long filenames and doesn't add much or any value.
-Additionally, if importing old content into the note system what date should be used?
-The date the content was originally written, when it was last updated, or when it was imported?
-  In situations where the date created or modified is useful, they can be gleaned from the filesystem and/or a revision control system such as git.

 - **Titles**: Considering notes evolve, it is likely not to be certain exactly what the note will encompass.
 And even if it is, having to